Summit Homes for Sale

 Homes for Sale in Summit NJ

 Summit has some of the more expensive homes in the state of New York.
 The median home price is approximately $1.1 million in real estate taxes vary depending on the size of the home and lot size.
-The average property tax bill for the city's Summit is about $18,000.

 Summit offers several suburban communities and has adopted a policy of zoning ordinances requiring a single-family house on a large lot in order to maintain consistency and continuity within the communities and neighborhoods.
-You'll find condominiums and townhouses starting at about $350,000 with luxury estates and Victorian colonial homes along tree-lined streets between $950,000 and $2 million.
+You'll find condominiums and townhouses starting at about $350,000 with luxury estates and Victorian and Colonial homes along tree-lined streets between $950,000 and $2 million.
 You're not likely to find homeowner association fees, however, most neighborhoods do have rules or regulations on consistency with home designs and landscaping.